Did you know that attic insulation is the key to many problems regarding mold, rodent havoc, water damage and crazy AC bills?

 This insulation is constructed primarily of newsprint that has been chemically treated to stand against corrosion, rodents, fungal growth, and fire.
 In comparison to fiberglass, cellulose is only available in a loose fill form, making it the more obvious choice for filling attics, around air ducts, wires, nails, roof trusses etc. For those who live in areas that are subject to cooler temperatures and damp environments, cellulose would be a more efficient option.

 This insulation type is made up of a two-part liquid consisting of a polymer and a foaming agent.
-Spray foam insulation is applied by shooting the liquid through a nozzle into the space you are insulating.
+Spray foam insulation is applied by shooting the liquid through a nozzle into the area you are insulating.
 Because it expands as it dries, this foam is a very efficient means of ensuring the best quality of insulation in small or oddly shaped areas by completely sealing off unwanted airflow and moisture.
-Having an area that is properly air sealed can reduce the benefits of your insulation by 50%.
+Having an area that is properly air sealed can enhance the benefits of your insulation by up to 50%.